-The Lexington Nonprofit Coalition (LNC) is a local alliance of KNN members committed to a stronger, more unified and collaborative nonprofit sector serving the Lexington community.
+The Lexington Nonprofit Coalition (LNC) is a local alliance of Kentucky Nonprofit Network members committed to a stronger, more unified nonprofit public policy voice in the Lexington community.
+The Coalition officially launched in late 2020.

 What does the work of LNC look like?